OtoeCountyMAA/OtoeCountyMAA/_README.md

 `url:` – the full URL that your site will be hosted at, e.g. https://your-domain.com

-`baseurl:` – add a base URL here if you will be publishing the site inside a folder, e.g. https://your-domain.com/project/ – or if you're hosting it as a 'project page' on GitHub Pages.
-Example: `baseurl: /project`
+`baseurl:` – add a base URL here if you will be publishing the site inside a folder, e.g. https://your-domain.com/department/ – or if you're hosting it as a 'department page' on GitHub Pages.
+Example: `baseurl: /department`

-When using baseurl, you should reference images in your post/project Frontmatter **without** the baseurl, e.g. `/images/image.jpg` but images inside the Markdown content **should include** the baseurl snippet, e.g. `{{site.baseurl}}/images/image.jpg`
+When using baseurl, you should reference images in your post/department Frontmatter **without** the baseurl, e.g. `/images/image.jpg` but images inside the Markdown content **should include** the baseurl snippet, e.g. `{{site.baseurl}}/images/image.jpg`

-`paginate: 6` – change this to set the number of blog posts on each page
+`paginate: 6` – change this to set the number of news items on each page

 You can also change more advanced things here like the path names, collections etc. You do not need to change any of these to achieve the same look as the demo, so best to leave everything else unless you are confident.